colejarczyk/doc/userguide/getting_started/settings/acl.rst

 .. note::

-    **Users roles and permissions (ACL settings) are related only with Admin Cockpit users**
+    **Users roles and permissions (ACL settings) are related only to Admin Cockpit users**

 Open Loyalty platform uses roles and permissions to create different levels of access to the Admin Cockpit.
 When your platform is first installed, you receive a **Super admin** role that has full permissions and give you full administrative access.

 However, you can restrict the level of permissions for other admin users, who work with you.
-For example, a customer sevice can be given access to only the Customers, but not to areas with settings and earning rules.
+For example, a customer service can given access to only the Customers, but not to areas with settings and earning rules.

 .. note::